Other Neuroimmunology Topics

 Diagnosis

-- Anti-TPO antibodies: elevated (present in ~100%); anti-thyroglobulin also often elevated
+- Anti-thyroid antibodies (anti-TPO and/or anti-thyroglobulin) elevated by definition; anti-TPO present in ~85–95%; anti-thyroglobulin also often elevated

 - Thyroid function: usually euthyroid or subclinical hypothyroidism; NOT severely hypothyroid